Seeing what has happened in our nation’s fourth-largest city has been a sobering reminder of the fragility of life, and business.

 I truly hope this helps.
 I’m by no means a marketing guru, but I do get to see what works for my clients and pass it along.

-Feel very free to forward this article to a Daytona Beach business associate or client you know who could benefit from our assistance — or simply send them our way?
-While these particular articles usually relate to business strategy, as you know, we specialize in tax preparation and planning for Daytona Beach families and business owners.
+Feel very free to forward this article to a Central Florida business associate or client you know who could benefit from our assistance — or simply send them our way?
+While these particular articles usually relate to business strategy, as you know, we specialize in tax preparation and planning for Central Florida families and business owners.
 And we always make room for referrals from trusted sources like you.

 Max Refunds Express